howard-yen/SLIM/README.md

 ## Running evaluation

 > [!NOTE]
 > Due to the randomness and ever-changing nature of LLMs, search engine, and website scraping, the results may vary slightly from the numbers reported in the paper.
+You may find all of our result files [here](https://drive.google.com/file/d/1J2gTYCKgD0MKlSMOMzLr80VaRJyhx_4-/view?usp=sharing).

 Our evaluation is based on the [simple-evals](https://github.com/openai/simple-evals) framework.